GChammas23/AudioLibrary/README.md

 * Delete a category
 * Get all categories
 * Get a specific category by id

+### User
+This model represents a user that might interact with the content of the application.
+It is important to note that some actions require the user to be authenticated and present a valid jwt token.
+The following is a list of services available for this model:

+* Sign up to create a new account (Must use a unique email address)
+* Login to get a new jwt token and have access to authenticated apis

 ## How to start the server